RobotsAndFlames/Python-ArcadeAcademy/01_GitHub_Introduction/README.md

     * With your own name ;-)
   * git config --global user.email "email@example.com"
     * With your own email ;-)
-* Run the git clone command:
+* Run the git clone command in the folder where you want the folder called Python-ArcadeAcademy:
   * git clone https://github.com/RobotsAndFlames/Python-ArcadeAcademy.git
   * ![git clone command](images/Code_2.png)
 * Open the newly created folder in Code: